 Make sure your cartridges all work properly, and then try printing a page.
 If your problem still exists, try the fix below.

-Fix 2: Run the Windows printer troubleshooter on your computer
+Fix 2: Run the Windows printer troubleshooter

 Running the Windows printer troubleshooter is one of the simplest methods to check your printer issue.